 Parking will be assigned according to the following priority: seniors, juniors, and then sophomores.
 All cars using the high school parking facilities must have a parking permit displayed as instructed.
 Violations of parking rules and postings may result in fines, towing, or blocking wheels at the owner's expense.
 Parking on campus is a privilege.
-There will be a \$40 fee charged for parking, \$20 in January.
+The fee for a student parking pass is \$40.
 Parking fees will be prorated by quarter.

 Fees & Consequence for Parking Violations 1st Parking Offense: Student will be notified of infraction and a warning will be issued, \$5 violation fee will be waived for a first offense, once the signed warning is returned to Administration.
-2nd Parking Offense: Student will be notified of infraction and a \$5 fee will be assessed to the student's account.
-3rd Parking Offense: Student will be notified of infraction and a \$10 fee will be assessed to the student's account.
+2nd Parking Offense: Student will be notified of infraction and a \$5 fee may be assessed to the student's account.
+3rd Parking Offense: Student will be notified of infraction and a \$10 fee may be assessed to the student's account.
 Student may be assigned In-School Suspension (ISS).
-4th Parking Offense: Student will be notified of infraction and a \$15 fee will be assessed to the student's account.
+4th Parking Offense: Student will be notified of infraction and a \$15 fee may be assessed to the student's account.
 Student may be assigned ISS.
-5th Parking Offense: Student will be notified of infraction and a \$20 fee will be assessed to the student's account.
-A restraining device will be attached to the vehicle and a parent or guardian must be present in order for the vehicle to released from campus.
+5th Parking Offense: Student will be notified of infraction and a \$20 fee may be assessed to the student's account.
+A restraining device may be attached to the vehicle and a parent or guardian must be present in order for the vehicle to be released from campus.
 If a parent is unable to be present, student's parking privileges will be suspended until a parent meeting can be held.
 Student may be assigned Out-of-School Suspension (OSS).